What to watch as House moves to impeach Trump for 2nd time

-WASHINGTON (AP) — President Donald Trump is on the verge of becoming the first president to be impeached twice, as lawmakers move quickly to punish him over last week’s deadly U.S. Capitol attack.
-Trump’s fiery speech at a rally just before the Jan.
-6 riot is at the center of the impeachment charge against him, even as the falsehoods he spread for months about election fraud are still being championed by some Republicans.
+WASHINGTON (AP) — President Donald Trump’s fiery speech at a rally just before the Jan.
+6 riot at the Capitol is at the center of the impeachment charge against him, even as the falsehoods he spread for months about election fraud are still being championed by some Republicans.

 A Capitol police officer died from injuries suffered in the riot, and police shot and killed a woman during the siege.
 Three other people died in what authorities said were medical emergencies.